tidyverse/tidyverse.org/content/blog/reprex-1-0-0/index.md

 Stack Overflow now supports fenced code blocks, which means that the `"so"` venue is no longer necessary.
 You can still request it, but it's just an alias for the default GitHub (`"gh"`) venue and we're going to tell you that every time you do it.

 The experimental-but-oh-so-handy `venue = "rtf"` now works about as well on Windows as it does on macOS.
 It is experimental (and shall remain so) because we still shell out to the [highlight command line tool](http://www.andre-simon.de/doku/highlight/en/highlight.php), the installation of which is left as an exercise for the motivated user.
 This is a great way to get (un)rendered, syntax-highlighted code snippets into applications like PowerPoint, Keynote, and Word, when you aren't generating the whole document with R Markdown.
-This special `"venue"` is documented in [its own article](https://reprex.tidyverse.org/articles/articles/rtf.html).
+This special `venue` is documented in [its own article](https://reprex.tidyverse.org/articles/articles/rtf.html).

 ### Internal changes